ray-project/ray/doc/source/workflows/advanced.rst

         return workflow.continuation(exp_inplace.options(allow_inplace=True).bind(
             2 * k, n - 1, worker_id))

-With ``allow_inplace=True``, the step that called ``.bind()`` executes in the function.
+With ``allow_inplace=True``, the task that called ``.bind()`` executes in the function.
 Ray options are ignored because they are used for remote execution.
-Also, you cannot retrieve the output of an inplace step using ``workflow.get_output()`` before it finishes execution.
+Also, you cannot retrieve the output of an inplace task using ``workflow.get_output()`` before it finishes execution.

-Inplace is also useful when you need to pass something that is only valid in the current process/physical machine to another step.
+Inplace is also useful when you need to pass something that is only valid in the current process/physical machine to another task.
 For example:

 .. code-block:: python